petermr/pyami/README.md

 * code. (in Python3)

 # commands
-This is a subset of current commands:
+This is a subset of current commands (NYI=not yet implemented):
 ````
 optional arguments:
   -h, --help            show this help message and exit